 - share a recent win or favorite prize

 I am moderating the meeting, along with hosting it, but this isn’t a workshop where I teach and you learn.
 This is a group effort.
 No different than if we met in person.
 Also, I am asking everyone to pay $1 to help cover my hosting costs.
 (Zoom is not free for me to use.)
 I am also going to limit it to 25 people per meeting.
 My fear is, any bigger than that and there won’t be enough time for everyone to participate.

 You need a computer or device that has a camera, a microphone, and speakers.
 Most cellphones, tablets, netbooks, and laptops have them built-in.
 Bring a cuppa coffee or tea, plus a note pad to take notes.
 There is also a chat room where we can share links to giveaways and handles to tag new friends.

 After you register, you will be emailed a custom link to join the meeting.

 Once the pandemic has passed, you may wish to join a club, or attend a convention.
 You can find details on my website and Patti Osterheld’s:

-Think about attending a convention as they are all being held after the closures.
+Think about attending a convention as they are all being held after the closures are lifted.

 Will you be joining me online?